-William Dembski is a mathematician, philosopher, entrepreneur, and philanthropist.
-Dr. Dembski joined Discovery Institute’s Board of Directors in 2018.
-He is the author/editor of more than 20 books as well as the writer of peer-reviewed articles spanning mathematics, engineering, philosophy, and theology.
+A mathematician and philosopher, Bill Dembski is the author/editor of more than 20 books as well as the writer of peer-reviewed articles spanning mathematics, engineering, philosophy, and theology.
 A past philosophy professor, he retired in 2014 from active research and teaching in intelligent design (ID) to focus on the connections between freedom, technology, and education — specifically, how education helps to advance human freedom with the aid of technology.
-He is presently an entrepreneur who builds educational software and websites.
+Bill Dembski is presently an entrepreneur who builds educational software and websites.
+He lives in Iowa.

 Jonathan Bartlett is the Director of Technology at New Medio, where he focuses on technology strategy and implementation for several global organizations.
 He also offers his time as the Director of The Blyth Institute, focusing on the interplay between mathematics, philosophy, engineering, and science.
 Jonathan is the author of several textbooks and edited volumes which have been used by universities as diverse as Princeton and DeVry.